 From the 1st of January 2016, a new commuter train service (Komuter) started operating between Butterworth in Penang to Padang Besar on the Thai border in Perlis, stopping at all stations along its route.

-These new Komuter services will allow you to travel between Arau and Butterworth or up to Padang Besar much more cheaply than on the ETS trains.
+These new Komuter services will allow you to travel between Arau and Butterworth or up to Padang Besar much more cheaply.

 Komuter Trains from Arau stop at :